MonoidMusician/blog/sources/parser_lr1.md

 ### Closure

 But wait: how does a parser advance on a _nonterminal_?
-The input only consists of terminals …
+The input only consists of terminals&nbsp;…

 There are two components that work in tandem to achieve what we need: